CHH/bob/README.md

 	hello
 	    Prints Hello World to the Command Line

-If you pass no arguments to Bob, it runs the first defined task in your `bob_config.php`.
+If you pass no arguments to Bob, it will look for a task named `default` and run it.

+To assign our `hello` task as default just define it as prerequisite of the `default` task:

+	task('default', array('hello'));

+The `hello` task is now run when Bob is invoked without arguments:

+	$ php bob.phar
+	Hello World

 ---